asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/ODBC/Getting-Asterisk-Connected-to-MySQL-via-ODBC.md

----

----
+!!! note

-**Note:**  You may want to verify that mysql.sock is actually in the location specific here.
+    You may want to verify that mysql.sock is actually in the location specific here.
 It will differ on some systems depending on your configuration.

----
+[//]: # (end-note)